quietui/quiet/docs/docs/components/card.md

 ```

 :::info
-Cards will remove margins from the top of the first element and the bottom of the last element in their body.
+Cards are styled to remove margins from the top of the first element and the bottom of the last element in their body.
 This prevents extra vertical space, which is seldom desirable.
 :::

 ### With header